 If you don’t sew, you can buy bento bags made of natural fibers from Non-Disposable Life, which popularized the bento bag.
 Check out Non-Disposable Life’s bento bags here.

 Furoshiki gift wrap

-Nestled in with the bento bags in the above picture, the small pink package on the bottom left and the large blue package on the bottom right are examples of Furoshiki wrapping.
+Nestled in with the bento bags in the above picture, the small pink package on the bottom left and the large blue package on the bottom right are examples of Japanese Furoshiki wrapping.
 You can wrap many, many items with a simple square of thin fabric.
 After cutting my squares, I finished the edges with a rolled hem on my serger.
 A zigzag stitch on a standard machine also works.